cjdbarlow/Part-One/the-saq.md

 This is stated *repeatedly* in examiner reports.
 If the question asks for a discussion of the respiratory changes of pregnancy, no marks will be awarded for cardiovascular changes.
 * **Be legible**
 * **Not be perfect**
 This is often-overlooked.
 The examiner reports (and some model answers), assume a perfect, 10/10, response by the candidate.
-Not only is this not feasible given the time allowed, it is also not expected - remember that **the pass mark is 50%**.
+Not only is this not feasible given the time allowed, it is also not actually expected - remember that **the pass mark is 50%**.

     A good response will cover the major points in reasonable detail, and will generally focus on principles rather than specifics.
 Marks become progressively harder to acquire